ferozalitm/Efficient-Kernel-XQDA-Matlab/README.md

 # Cross-View Kernel Similarity Metric Learning Using Pairwise Constraints for Person Re-identification
-T M Feroz Ali, Subhasis Chaudhuri https://arxiv.org/abs/1909.11316
+Accepted in Indian Conference on Computer Vision, Graphics and Image Processing (ICVGIP) 20-21, Jodhpur, India T M Feroz Ali, Subhasis Chaudhuri https://arxiv.org/abs/1909.11316

-This repository contains the complete code of Kernel Cross-view Quadratic Discriminant Analysis (K-XQDA).
+This repository contains the complete code of Efficient Kernel Cross-view Quadratic Discriminant Analysis (EK-XQDA).
 Using this code you can reproduce our result in Table 1 (CUHK01 dataset) of our paper.
 GOG + k-XQDA :
 R1 = 62.23%
 R5 = 83.09%